MrMegnis/posting-parsing-service/README.md

 # posting-parsing-service
-microservise for postin images from pixiv in VK groups
+Microservise for posting images from pixiv in VK groups